 Another thing to look for is how well the label was glued to the box.
 Sounds a little ridiculous but it is true.
 I have seen at least 10 different samples of fake supplements and on all of them, the label started to come off within a week.
 In the case of the following image, the box is still sealed pack and the label is coming off.

 The above pictures are from a fake supplement.
 A genuine BSN True Mass looks like this.

 As soon as you open up the Jar, look at the seal closely.
 If there is no seal, it is fake.
-If there is in fact a seal but loosely placed, it is fake again.
-If it is genuine, seal on the bottle would have proper edges and uniformly attached.
+However If there is in fact a seal but loosely placed, it is fake again.
+With a genuine product, seal on the bottle would have proper edges and uniformly attached.
 If it is open or loose from any side, it is fake.

 Look for the hologram and logo and you will easily be able to tell the difference.
 Look at the MRP sticker.
 Popular brands have a detailed MRP sticker on them whereas the fake ones would just put a sticky with price on it.
 Other things to look for is the quality of graphics of the packaging and its clarity.
 Fake products usually have low quality container, graphics , labels and text.

 This can be a little hard specially if you are using that particular supplement for the first time.
 A quick reference should be the sugar levels in the supplement.
 If it is fake, it is bound to taste a little too sweet.
 How?
 In the example of the fake mass that I reference in the image above, I found out that it was not a supplement at all.
 Within the BSN packing, they were selling a powder for Vanilla Shake.
 There was no whey protein at all so they were bound to sweeten it up a little to dodge the taste.

 Will not dissolve completely